grafana/grafana/docs/sources/panels/panel-library.md

 1. In **Save in folder**, select the folder to save the library panel.
 By default, the General folder is selected.
 1. Click **Create library panel** to save your changes.

 Optionally, you can click title of the panel and then click **More > Create Library panel**.
+Next, follow the instructions Step 5 in the procedure above.

    {{< figure src="/static/img/docs/library-panels/create-lib-panel-from-edit-8-0.png" class="docs-image--no-shadow" max-width= "900px" caption="Screenshot of the edit panel" >}}

-   Then follow the instructions from
+Also, library panels can also be created using the “Share” option for any panel.

 Once created, you can modify the library panel.  can be modified, and once saved, all instances of the library panel will represent these modifications.